We have compiled this glossary from a number of sources to help you understand commonly used terms in the futures industry and our markets.

 The last price of a contract at the end of a trading session.

 The high and low prices, inclusive of bids and offers, recorded during the time period designated by the Exchange as the close of pit trading in a particular contract.

 The division of CME Group that confirms, clears and settles all CME Group trades.
 CME Clearing also collects and maintains performance bond funds, regulates delivery and reports trading data.

 The first global electronic trading system for futures and options has evolved to become the world's premier marketplace for derivatives trading.
 With continual enhancements, the platform has effectively enabled CME, already known for innovation, to transform itself into a leading high-tech, global financial derivatives exchange.

-CME Group or CME Group Inc., is the world’s leading and most diverse derivatives marketplace with exchanges that offer the widest range of global benchmark products across all major asset classes, including derivatives based on interest rates, equity indexes, foreign exchange, energy, agricultural commodities, metals and weather, as well as clearing services for exchange traded and over-the-counter products.
+CME Group or CME Group Inc., is the world’s leading derivatives marketplace with exchanges that offer the widest range of global benchmark products across all major asset classes, including derivatives based on interest rates, equity indexes, foreign exchange, energy, agricultural commodities, metals and weather, as well as clearing services for exchange traded and over-the-counter products.

 A supply contract between a buyer and seller of a commodity, whereby the buyer is assured that he will not have to pay more than some maximum price, and whereby the seller is assured of receiving some minimum price.
 This is analogous to an options fence or collar, also known as a range forward.

 A utility which provides both gas and electric service.

 The one time fee charged by a broker to a customer when the customer executes a futures or option on futures trade through the brokerage firm.